zguiyang/bookMarketKit/README.md

 - OAuth configuration settings

 These variables contain sensitive information and should be properly secured.

-You can override the port variables using environment variables as described in the [Customizing Ports](#customizing-ports) section.

 ##### Monorepo Architecture and Docker Build